‘A pandemic of the unvaccinated.’ Miami hospital urges patients, workers to get shots

 Also unlike last year’s pandemic surge when most severely ill patients were older with underlying health conditions, the most recent rise in hospitalizations includes many patients in their 30s, 40s and 50s who are healthy.

-Migoya said young and healthy patients can’t be treated with some of the newer COVID therapies developed over the last 18 months of the pandemic, such as monoclonal antibodies, because those medications are reserved for high-risk patients who are obese, pregnant or diagnosed with chronic kidney disease, diabetes or other medical conditions.
+Migoya said young and healthy patients can’t be treated with some of the newer COVID therapies developed since the pandemic began, such as monoclonal antibodies, because those medications are reserved for high-risk patients who are obese, pregnant or diagnosed with chronic kidney disease, diabetes or other medical conditions.

 “It’s for sicker, older and overweight people,” he said.